Next up? Starting gun sounds on 2020 White House race

 The crowded Democratic field, which could be bigger than the 17 Republicans who ran in 2016, could have plenty of familiar faces such as Biden, Warren and Sanders - ages 75, 69, and 77 respectively.

+Biden was the early leader for the Democrats in a Reuters/Ipsos Election Day opinion poll at 29 percent.
+He was ahead of Sanders, who registered 22 percent.
+Both beat Trump in a hypothetical head-to-head matchup.

-It also should have plenty of less known contenders such as Governor Steve Bullock of Montana, former governors Deval Patrick of Massachusetts and Terry McAuliffe of Virginia, and Mayor Eric Garcetti of Los Angeles and New Orleans’ former mayor, Mitch Landrieu.
+The field also should have plenty of less known contenders such as Governor Steve Bullock of Montana, former governors Deval Patrick of Massachusetts and Terry McAuliffe of Virginia, and Mayor Eric Garcetti of Los Angeles and New Orleans’ former mayor, Mitch Landrieu.

 With such a sprawling field, many candidates are expected to jump in early.
 Only one Democrat, little known U.S. Representative John Delaney of Maryland, has formally announced a bid so far.